manasimathkar/manasimathkar.github.io/content/hero/index.md

 ---
 title: 'Hello, my name is'
-name: 'Yashita Namdeo'
+name: 'Manasi Mathkar'
-subtitle: 'I love exploring new things!'
+subtitle: 'Driven by creativity and coffee'
 buttonText: 'Get In Touch'
 ---

-I'm a Final Year Computer Science Engineering Student at SVVV, Indore.
-Primarily interested in Web Development and Data Science.

-I enjoy learning new skills and implementing them in real life!
+I'm a USC Computer Science graduate specializing in Software Development.
+Passionate about turning cutting-edge technologies into practical solutions, I'm eager to tackle complex challenges in the tech industry.